MileHacker Logo

 • Organized tour buses are a usual way to explore Dhofar, especially for cruise passengers.

-• Certain tour companies offer boat trips for dolphin watching or coastal sightseeing excursions.
+• Certain tour operators offer boat trips for dolphin watching or coastal sightseeing excursions.

-• There is no formal hop-on-hop-off bus service like those found in larger international cities.
+• There is no formal hop-on-hop-off bus service like those located in bigger international cities.

 • Boat taxis are not an ordinary form of transport for getting around Salalah.